cvubrugier/scripts/README.md

-# scripts
+# Scripts
-Various scripts that may be useful to others
+Various scripts that may be useful to others.

+ * bonnie-parse: parse output of bonnie++ and display statistics